 The majority of an orange's Vitamin C content is located in the pith and peel, so to up the Vitamin C content of this tea, as well as create an orange-cranberry-type flavor with the orange and rosehips together, the orange peel is a lovely addition to this tea.

 (Side note: If the orange flavor isn't strong enough for you, feel free to add 3-4 drops of organic orange essential oil – such as this one – into the dried mix as you stir it.
-The oil will absorb into the dried material and the aroma will be released when you pour over the boiling water as you're preparing the tea, but the amount that is actually leeched into the water itself and thus taken into your body is quite small – only slightly more than what would be released naturally from the peel itself, since that's where orange oil is found in an orange, after all….
+The oil will absorb into the dried material and the aroma will be released when you pour over the boiling water as you're preparing the tea (like the bergamot oil in Earl Grey), but the amount that is actually leeched into the water itself and thus taken into your body is quite small – only slightly more than what would be released naturally from the peel itself, since that's where orange oil is found in an orange, after all….
 And of course, skip it if you want to make sure you're not ingesting an essential oil.)

 Nettle leaf is a wonderfully broad-spectrum multi-vitamin and multi-mineral plant – just what your body needs when it's looking for every resource it can find to wage war against the invading pathogenic cells.
 Nettle boosts energy levels and restores depleted stores of minerals in your body.